Previous dayMarch 19, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.7 earthquake 45 km ESE of Nikolski, Alaska with origin time 23:51 UTC on March 19, 2026.
-The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
-Coordinates: 52.852°, -168.202°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 2.7 earthquake 45 km ESE of Nikolski, Alaska came in on March 19, 2026 at 23:51 UTC.
+This was a shallow crustal earthquake, focused at 35.0 km depth.
+Geolocation places the event at 52.852°N, -168.202°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19